 For longer knives tying them to your calf is more ideal.
 However, if the knife is small tie it to the side of your boot.
 As stated above there are some boots that do come with a sheath where you can place the knife.
 It is important to note that if a boot is not designed to carry a knife, it may get damaged over time.

-Rubber boots, on the other hand, are usually tall and thus you can wear the knife inside them.
+Rubber boots for hunting, on the other hand, are usually tall and thus you can wear the knife inside them.
 However, it is important that you ensure the knife is protruding from the top of the boot.